Operating Leverage: A Comprehensive Definition

 [ DOL = \frac{10\%}{10\%} = 1 ]

-Note that DOL values greater than 1 indicate greater sensitivity of operating income to changes in sales, signifying higher operating leverage.
+DOL values greater than 1 indicate greater sensitivity of operating income to sales changes, signifying higher operating leverage.

 Practical Application for Traders